 Requirements

-As an IT organization evaluates solutions to the data growth and migration challenge, key requirements will be defined.
+As an IT organization evaluates solutions to the data growth and migration challenges, key requirements will be defined.
 Below are some typical requirements to consider as you experiment and evaluate software for your analytics applications.

 Data Analytics Solution Requirements